Cocycles of nilpotent quotients of free groups: Introduction

 \section{Introduction}

 Let $F$ be the free group of rank $q$.
 We define $F_1$ to be $F$, and $F_k$ to be the commutator subgroup $ [F_{k-1} ,F ]$ by induction.
 Accordingly, we have the central extension,

-The abelian kernel is known to be free and of finite rank.
+The abelian kernel $F_k/F_{k+1} $ is classically known to be free and of finite rank (see, e.g., \cite{BC,MKS} and references therein).
 We denote the rank by $N_k \in \mathbb{N}$.

-The nilpotent quotient $F/F_k$, i.e., the free Lie algebra and its applications have been studied; see, e.g., \cite{Mas,BC} and references therein.
-The group homology of $F/F_k$ plays a fruitful role in the study of low dimensional topology, including the Milnor (link) invariant, the Johnson-Morita homomorphism, and tree parts of the quantum invariants; see \cite{GL,Ki,IO,Heap,KN,Mas,Tur,Por}; Massey products of manifolds appear in nilpotent obstructions of manifolds, as described in \cite{CGO,FS,Ki,GL,Heap}.
+The nilpotent quotient $F/F_{k} $ have been studied with applications; see, e.g., \cite{Mas,BC,MKS} for the relation to the free Lie algebra $ \oplus_{i=1}^k F_k/F_{k+1}$.
+The group homology of $F/F_k$ also plays a fruitful role in the study of low dimensional topology, including the Milnor (link) invariant, the Johnson-Morita homomorphisms, and tree parts of the quantum invariant; see \cite{GL,Ki,IO,Heap,KN,Mas,Tur,Por}.
+Massey products of manifolds appear in nilpotent obstructions of manifolds, as described in \cite{CGO,FS,Ki,GL,Heap}.
 Moreover, the homology groups of degree 2 and 3 are computed as

-The former is a result by Hopf, while the latter was shown by Orr and Igusa \cite[Corollaries 5.5 and 6.5]{IO}.
-Meanwhile, \eqref{kihon7} was shown by using spectral sequences \cite{IO}; the third homology seems far from being quantitative and computable in the viewpoint of group complex.
+The former is a classical result; however, the latter was a result of Igusa and Orr \cite[Corollaries 5.5 and 6.5]{IO} shown by spectral sequences.
+In particular, it seems hard to deal with the third homology $H_3( F/ F_k;\Z )$ quantitatively.

 In this paper, we describe bases of the cohomology $H^2( F/ F_k;\Z ) $ and $H^3( F/ F_k;\Z ) $ as Massey products (see Theorem \ref{maainthm}) and explicitly express some of the cocycles.
-Thus, this description interprets Massey products as (freely) nilpotent obstructions.
 Furthermore, we consider the Massey products to be an algorithm to produce many expressions of cocycles.
 In fact, Section \ref{So} gives 3-cocycles of some nilpotent groups, and concretely describes their expressions.
-In so doing, it is reasonable to hope that the expressions may be useful for computing various things appearing in topology; including the Morita homomorphism \cite{Morita2} and the Orr link invariant \cite{Orr}.
-Incidentally, the geometric realization of \eqref{kihon2} is the iterated torus bundle; thus, we can express the 2-cocycles as differential 2-forms in the deRham complex; see Theorem \ref{32az}.
+In doing so, it is reasonable to hope that the expressions may be useful for computing various things appearing in topology; including the Morita homomorphisms \cite{Morita2} and the Orr link invariants \cite{Orr}.
+Incidentally, the geometric realization of \eqref{kihon2} is the iterated torus bundle; thus, in Appendix A, we can express the 2-cocycles as differential 2-forms in the de Rham complex; see Theorem \ref{32az}.